sheikhshafayat/sheikhshafayat.github.io/index.md

 My current research interests include LLM reasoning (RLVR), AI creativity, and open-endedness.
 I also closely collaborate with [Andrea Zanette](https://azanette.com/) for projects related to LLM reasoning and self-improvement.
 I have finished my undergraduate at KAIST when I worked on evaluation, multilinguality, and cultural NLP.

-I am really open to meeting and chatting with new people about life, technology, research, literature, and everything in between.
-Feel free to [schedule a meeting](https://calendly.com/sheikhshafayat2/30min) if you want to chat about something (any paper, potential collaboration, a cool novel etc).
-If you are in Seoul or Daejeon, feel free to send me an email to grab a coffee in person!

 A (partially) maintained CV of mine can be found [here](https://docs.google.com/document/d/1qmBlSpN3PfOCr4rOwJWPg8lZisJHGYy0PhR2ARucJmc/edit).

+I am really open to meeting and chatting with new people.
+Feel free to schedule an [online meeting](https://calendly.com/sheikhshafayat2/30min) if you want to chat about something (any paper, potential collaboration, a cool novel, or just about anything).
+If you are in Seoul and Daejeon, shoot me an email to grab a coffee or go climbing together!

 On my free time, I enjoy bouldering, running, playing chess (still a beginner), or basking in the sunset with a novel.